Lecturer in Games Theory

 Bio

 Maggie is a full-time lecturer at the University for the Creative Arts.
-She teaches several game degree units, including: Game Theory Discipline (Level 4), Equality, Diversity, and Inclusion (Level 4), Gaming in Contemporary Culture (Level 5), The Conscious Practitioner (Level 5), and the Thesis unit (Level 6).
-She is also a PhD supervisor and a researcher in Game Studies.
-Her research interests include Game Studies and game culture, Film and Media Studies, transmedia storytelling and Media Practice.
+She teaches several units on the game degrees.
+She is also a PhD supervisor and a researcher in game studies.
+Her research interests include game studies and game culture, film and media studies, trans media storytelling and media practice.
 Before joining the University for the Creative Arts, she taught at Winchester School of Art in the MA degree program for Global Media Management.

 Research statement